Waste management guidelines

 Developers should ensure that they adhere to the other relevant access requirements for waste collection detailed in section 3.6.
 In particular, dropped kerbs must be provided beside the designated collection point if they are not level with the roadway.

 Developers will need to give consideration as to how residents can dispose of their waste when the bins have been moved to the collection point.
-If the refuse bins have been moved at a separate time to the recycling bins, there must be adequate arrangements in place at all waste storage areas to ensure that residents attempting to deposit non-recyclable refuse have the opportunity to do so without contaminating a recycling container.
+If the general waste bins have been moved at a separate time to the recycling bins, there must be adequate arrangements in place at all waste storage areas to ensure that residents attempting to deposit general waste can do so without contaminating a recycling container.

 Commercial & Mixed-Use Developments